An official website of the United States government.

 Award Amount: $99,758

 Why it matters: Coastal breeding birds have experienced dramatic population declines over the last 50 years.
-Coastal birds are highly susceptible to human disturbance as well as habitat loss and alteration — both of which have been identified as major threats to shorebirds and seabirds across the northern Gulf of Mexico.
-Coastal bird conservation plans have recommended increasing stewardship efforts among stakeholders to reduce human disturbance, and prioritizing management that increases the conservation value of beaches.
-This project will inform conservation decision making by quantifying and reducing uncertainties around the effects of stewardship and habitat management actions on populations of coastal birds in the Gulf of Mexico.
+Coastal birds are highly susceptible to human disturbance and habitat loss — both of which have been identified as major threats to shorebirds and seabirds across the northern Gulf.
+Coastal bird conservation plans have recommended increasing stewardship efforts among researchers and natural resource managers to reduce human disturbance, and prioritizing management that increases the conservation value of beaches.
+This project will inform conservation decision making by quantifying and reducing uncertainties around the effects of specific stewardship and habitat management actions on populations of coastal birds in the Gulf.